MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the top left corner of the window, just below the blue bar, select **Home** to return to the home page of the Azure portal.

-1. Close all the open browser tabs.
+1. Sign out and close all the open browser tabs.

 ### Review